 - Peer Teaching

 - Simulations and Role-Playing

 - Mnemonic Devices and Visualization

-These strategies can help you deepen your understanding and help you retain what you learned better.
-This will not only improve your learning skills but your memory!
+These strategies can help you deepen your understanding and better retain what you’ve learned.
+This will develop your study skills and memory!

-For example, after reading a chapter from a book or watching a lecture, you can write down the key points and ask yourself questions about the topics to quiz yourself.
+For example, write down the key points and ask yourself questions about the topics after reading a chapter from a book or watching a lecture.

 You can even explain the topic to someone else and have them question you.